-Beginning in January 2018, the trio of partners will begin 18 months of intensive project implementation work.
+Beginning in January 2018, the trio of partners began its 18 months of intensive project implementation work.
 TEXAID has started a collaboration with Coop and Lucerne University of Applied Arts and Sciences.
 Coop’s objective is to evaluate the possibilities of obtaining high-grade and sustainable recycling raw materials from used textiles, and to test the use of such materials in new products.
 Coop hopes to use the project to contribute to the “close the loop” dialogue currently taking place in the textile field.
 At Lucerne University of Applied Sciences, the project will be carried out in close collaboration with the Department of Design & Art and the Department of Technology & Architecture.
 A design-driven research strategy will allow for the highly complex sustainability issues of textile life cycles to be addressed from a perspective that is based entirely on design.
 What kind of textiles remain after the second-hand clothes sorting processes of today, and how can these materials be processed in an innovative way?
 What might a new line of products made with materials derived from used garments look like?
 To support theoretical questions such as these, Lucerne University of Applied Sciences will create various prototypes for newly defined application areas to test their concepts and materials in practice.

 Lucerne University of Applied Sciences and Arts

 Since March 2017, TEXAID has been involved in the Swedish research programme Mistra Future Fashion.
 TEXAID wants to contribute its expertise in the environmentally friendly collection, sorting and use of textiles and assist in the further development of textile recycling methods.
-Along with sharing its knowledge, TEXAID will supply used textiles that will serve as basic materials for research.

 Mistra Future Fashion

 Most garments are made of a mixture of different materials.
-The different fibre types must be separated from one another if they are to be recycled to a high-quality standard.
-Re:Mix focuses on technical methods for separating nylon and elastane from other fibres.
+The different fiber types must be separated from one another if they are to be recycled to a high-quality standard.
+Re:Mix focuses on technical methods for separating nylon and elastane from other fibers.
 There are two different ways of doing this: a mechanical melting method and an enzymatic method.
 Both methods are currently being optimised and analysed, and are undergoing tests to determine whether they would also be suitable for applying to large quantities.

 Mistra Future Fashion / Re:Mix project